ZoranNikolov/SoftUni/README.md

 Hello,

-This repository includes my solutions I created throughout my education at SoftUni.
+This repository includes my solutions to the tasks throughout my education at SoftUni.

 I hope you will find the information here useful.

 Best regards,
 Zoran